graded-type-theory/graded-type-theory/README.lagda.md

 # An Agda Formalization of a Graded Modal Type Theory with First-Class Universe Levels and Erasure

-This code is related to the paper "Normalisation for First-Class Universe Levels" by Nils Anders Danielsson, Naïm Camille Favier and Ondřej Kubánek.
+This code is related to the POPL 2026 paper "Normalisation for First-Class Universe Levels" by Nils Anders Danielsson, Naïm Camille Favier and Ondřej Kubánek.
 It builds on an existing formalisation, see "Project history" below.